 How is the problem addressed and which actors are involved?

-The case study has social, economic, and technical expectations towards DiverIMPACTS.
+The case study has social, economic, and technical expectations.
 The project will answer questions on how to scale out innovative cropping systems to farmers, involve collectors, and promote emerging and new supply chains.
-The commercialization and competitiveness of new crops should be explored besides specific technical advice on the production of rainfed maize, pest control in intensified legume presence (Aphanomyces and Sclerotinia), and the efficient management of complex cropping systems.
+The commercialization and competitiveness of new crops should be explored as well as specific technical advice on the production of rainfed maize, pest control in intensified legume presence (Aphanomyces and Sclerotinia), and the efficient management of complex cropping systems.

 Relevance to the DiverIMPACTS goals

-- Gilles Sauzet, Terres Inovia, Case study leader
+- Gilles Sauzet, Terres Inovia, case study co-leader

 - Thibaut Pruvot, Terres Inovia, case study co-leader

 - Stéphane Cadoux, Terres Inovia, case study leader